Adam ScholesAI

 Data Infrastructure and Quality

 Your data infrastructure determines AI potential more than any other factor.
-Data silos remain the primary bottleneck, delaying or derailing 41% of AI implementations.
+Data silos remain the primary bottleneck—68% of organizations rank data silos as their biggest challenge, according to DATAVERSITY research.

 Human Capital and Skills